 About Kate

-She had the distinct pleasure of debuting the lead mezzo role of “The Dough” in composer/librettist Rachel J. Peter’s Companionship in both the world premiere with Fort Worth Opera, and the orchestral premiere with Virginia Arts Festival-John Duffy Institute for New Music.
+Kate had the distinct pleasure of debuting the lead mezzo role of “The Dough” in composer/librettist Rachel J. Peter’s Companionship in both the world premiere with Fort Worth Opera, and the orchestral premiere with Virginia Arts Festival-John Duffy Institute for New Music.

 Other leading roles include two of Rossini’s heroines with Winter Opera St. Louis in L’italiana in Algeri (Isabella) and La Cenerentola (Angelina), “Hansel” in Humperdinck’s Hansel and Gretel (Stockton Opera), “Ariodante” in Handel’s Ariodante (Cincinnati Chamber Opera) and “Fanny Price” in the American premiere of Jonathan Dove’s Mansfield Park (Indianapolis Opera).
+She portrayed “Naomi” in the Midwestern premiere of Ruth by Dr. Philip Hagemann, a co-production between the University of Southern Indiana, Evansville Philharmonic, and the London-based Pegasus Opera.

 Tombaugh’s other portrayals include title roles in Handel’s Ariodante and Massenet’s Cinderella, ‘Annie Oakley’ in Irving Berlin’s Annie, Get your Gun, and ‘Mad Margaret’ in Gilbert and Sullivan’s Ruddigore, among others.
 She has been a regular soloist with the New Philharmonic, Northwest Indiana Symphony Orchestra, Bach Collegium of Fort Wayne, and BEST Ensemble of Cincinnati, with additional appearances in the ensemble at Chicago Opera Theater and as soloist with the Utah Symphony, Jackson Symphony, Seattle Orchestra, Apollo Chorus, concert:nova, Lexington Philharmonic, and Performance Santa Fe.